cvanh/station-zuil/readme.md

 ## station zuil
-this is an projct for school
+this is an projct for school.

 there are 3 programs;

 zuil:
-here the users can enter their comment about the station and saves this info to "comments.csv"
+here the users can enter their comment about the station and saves this info to an csv

 moderation:
-here the comments are censored and uploaded to the database
+here the comments read from the csv and are censored by an human and uploaded to the database

-requirements
-- [ ] of het bericht is goedgekeurd of afgekeurd;
-- [ ] de datum en tijd van beoordeling;
-- [ ] de naam van moderator die het bericht heeft beoordeeld;
-- [ ] het email-adres van de moderator.
-- [ ] external database

 screen:
-this fetches the censored comments and displays them
+The screen fetches the comments weather and the facilities on the station.
+It shows this in a nice GUI